colonial militia were local defense forces, often used to respond to Native American attacks

 Source: National Park Service, New Archeological Discoveries at Moores Creek National Battlefield

 England relied upon local militia rather than a standing army for land defense into the 1600's.
 As an island, it was less subject to a land invasion that other European nations which established full-time national armies in the mid-1600's.
-England invested primarily in the Royal Navy to block invasion by Spain or France, while European monarchs invested in standing armies.
+England invested primarily in the Royal Navy to block invasion by Spain or France, while other monarchs in Europe invested in standing armies.

-The military revolution in Europe after the 1648 Treaty of Westphalia enabled monarchs to seize control of warfare from nobles who had previously directed their subjects to attack rivals.
-The nobles became leaders in the monarch's army, and the power of centralized governments increased.
+The military revolution in Europe after the 1648 Treaty of Westphalia enabled individual kings of a country to seize control of warfare from nobles.
+The power of centralized government increased when the nobles, who had previously commanded poorly-trained subjects to attack rivals, became leaders in the monarch's army.
+Standing armies could be used to suppress rebellions and keep a monarch in power.

-In 1688 the Glorious Revolution established the primacy of Parliament over the monarch; that became fundamental element in the unwritten English "constitution."
-A standing army became acceptable to England's power brokers so long as they controlled it, rather than a monarch who claimed unlimited authority.
-By the time of the American Revolution, England was dependent upon a professional army as well as the Royal Navy, and in England the militia became a marginal force.
+The 1688 Glorious Revolution established the primacy of Parliament over the monarch; that became fundamental element in the unwritten English "constitution."
+A standing army became acceptable to England's power brokers in Parliament because they finally controlled it, rather than a monarch who claimed unlimited authority based on the divine right of kings.
+By the time of the American Revolution, England was dependent upon both a professional army as well as the Royal Navy, and the English militia became a marginal force.

-The militia was organized by county, and the governor relied upon local leaders to identify who should serve as a county lieutenant.
-The men required to be part of the militia were reluctant to leave their chores to perform military duty; county lieutenants needed to be respected in order to assemble and lead the militia.
+All white males, other than indentured servants, automatically became members of the local militia when they reached the age of 16.
+The militia was organized by county, and the governor relied upon local leaders to identify who should be appointed as the county lieutenant in charge of the militia.
+Men required to be part of the militia were reluctant to leave their chores to perform military duty on a regular basis throughout the year.
+To get men to muster voluntarily, county lieutenants and captains needed to be respected.

 To assemble the militia to respond to threats, riders on horses would spread the word to various farms.
 The men would gather as needed, respond to the threat as commanded, and then return to their farms.

 In theory, there were regular training sessions of the militia at the county courthouse.
 In times of peace, however, those sessions became largely social events.
-The County Lieutenant was often a candidate for the House of Burgesses, and strict discipline of essentially volunteer soldiers was rare.
-More often, the drinking during the militia assemblies was more intense than the target practice.
+The County Lieutenant was often a candidate for the House of Burgesses and strict discipline of essentially volunteer soldiers was rare.
+At times, the drinking during the militia assemblies was more intense than the target practice.

 the Bill of Rights refers to a "well regulated" militia